 HGC And Cisco Launch Secured Broadband 2.0 Redefines Next-Generation Connectivity With Security Seamlessly Embedded

-HONG KONG SAR – Media OutReach Newswire – 10 December 2025 – As digitalization accelerates, Hong Kong enterprises of all sizes are confronting an increasingly challenging cyberattack landscape, where system vulnerabilities, phishing, and ransomware are becoming more prevalent, jeopardizing operational continuity and corporate cybersecurity.
-Addressing these challenges, HGC Global Communications (“ HGC” ), a fully-fledged ICT service provider and network operator with extensive global coverage, and Cisco jointly launched Secured Broadband 2.0 (“SBB 2.0”) - a next generation solution that redefines connectivity by embedding cybersecurity directly into network connectivity.
-Build on“SecurityFirst” design philosophy, SBB 2.0 ensures network-based cybersecurity protection, creating a secure foundation that empowers businesses of all sizes to thrive.
+(MENAFN- Media OutReach Newswire) Empowering Enterprises with AI-Driven, Built-In Security and Unmatched Flexibility HONG KONG SAR - Media OutReach Newswire - 10 December 2025 - As digitalization accelerates, Hong Kong enterprises of all sizes are confronting an increasingly challenging cyberattack landscape, where system vulnerabilities, phishing, and ransomware are becoming more prevalent, jeopardizing operational continuity and corporate cybersecurity.
+Addressing these challenges, HGC Global Communications (" HGC" ), a fully-fledged ICT service provider and network operator with extensive global coverage, and Cisco jointly launched Secured Broadband 2.0 ("SBB 2.0") - a next generation solution that redefines connectivity by embedding cybersecurity directly into network connectivity.
+Build on "SecurityFirst" design philosophy, SBB 2.0 ensures network-based cybersecurity protection, creating a secure foundation that empowers businesses of all sizes to thrive.
 With its four key attributes - simple, hassle-free, robust and sustainable evergreen technology development - this upgrade delivers enterprise-grade security without complexity or compromise.

 HGC Global Communications and Cisco Host the Launch Ceremony for Secure Broadband 2.0